fosJoddie/PokeAlarmWiki/Alarms.md

 1. Alarms are enable/disabled
 2. Notification messages for each alarm are customized

-The alarm configuration file follows the JSON format and has 4 sections:
+The alarm configuration file follows the JSON format and has six sections:

 1. `alarms`
 2. `pokestop`